Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/README.md

 // ResourceGroup is a [Resource] object from above ResourceGroup resourceGroup = await armClient.DefaultSubscription.GetResourceGroups().GetAsync("myRgName");

-// Next we get the container for the virtual machines
+// Next we get the collection for the virtual machines
-// vmContainer is a [Resource]Container object from above VirtualMachineContainer vmContainer = resourceGroup.GetVirtualMachines();
+// vmCollection is a [Resource]Collection object from above VirtualMachineCollection vmCollection = resourceGroup.GetVirtualMachines();

-// Next we loop over all vms in the container
+// Next we loop over all vms in the collection
-// Each vm is a [Resource] object from above await foreach(VirtualMachine vm in vmContainer.GetAllAsync()) {
+// Each vm is a [Resource] object from above await foreach(VirtualMachine vm in vmCollection)
+{
     // We access the [Resource]Data properties from vm.Data
     if(!vm.Data.Tags.ContainsKey("owner"))